 - Role - A specific set of system functions that a user can access

 A role allows access to a collection of features and functions in the system.
 For someone to access the system, they must have access to a minimum of one role.
 Below are the roles that Mazévo users can have:

 It gives a user the ability to view events in the mobile app or the web app.
 The user is limited to viewing events with which they are primary, secondary, or billing contact.
-There is also a system setting that allows a requester to view events for any organization they are defined as a contact.
+A system setting allows a requester to view events for any organization they are defined as a contact.

-It gives a user the ability to create and manage their own requests from the mobile app or the web app.
+It gives users the ability to create and manage their own requests from the mobile app or the web app.
 The requester is assigned a security policy that limits the buildings, sets the room security levels, and sets the timeframes for making requests.
 These requests must be processed and confirmed by a user with the event planning role.

 It gives a user the ability to create and manage events for all users, create and manage approvals, process event requests, and create and manage organizations and associated contacts.

 It gives a user the ability to view all events in the system from the web app.
 The following tools are available for this role: Find Events, Event Book, Event Calendar.

 Event Reporting Publisher

 It gives a user the ability to run and optionally publish a report.
 Publishing a report allows a report to be viewed by a user with view access to reports.
 The reports available to this role are the Event List, the Daily Operations Report, the Service Order Report, Room Cards, and the Resource Usage report.

 Event Reporting Viewer

 It gives a user the ability to view published reports and mark reports as their favorites.
 The user cannot change filtering data.

 Gives a user access to the analytic reporting tools: Analytics, Revenue Analytics, and Ratings.

 It gives a user the ability to view a list of events and associated services and mark those events as reviewed.